Ulster Resistance: Foundation

 Ulster Resistance was launched at a 3000-strong invitation-only (male-only) meeting at the Ulster Hall on 10 November 1986.
 The rally was chaired by DUP Press Officer Sammy Wilson and addressed by party colleagues Ian Paisley, Peter Robinson and Ivan Foster.
 A colour party wore paramilitary uniforms and red berets.
 Ian Paisley told the assembled crowd that Ulster Resistance would "take whatever steps are necessary to destroy the Anglo-Irish Agreement and the ongoing republican conspiracy."
 He added that "law abiding Roman Catholics have nothing to fear."
 He was then filmed dramatically placing a red beret on his head and standing to attention.
 DUP deputy leader Peter Robinson was also photographed wearing the militant loyalist paramilitary regalia of beret and military fatigues at the rally.
 Also on the platform was Alan Wright, the chairman of the Ulster Clubs.
 Journalists who arrived at Ulster Hall to investigate the event were denied entry, DUP press officer Nigel Dodds instead appeared and handed out leaflets stating the goals of the new paramilitary grouping.
 The launch rally was followed by a number of similar assemblies across Northern Ireland.
 Its aim was to "take direct action as and when required" to end the Anglo-Irish Agreement.

 Most of the political figures who appeared at the rally were members of the DUP, however both North Belfast MP Cecil Walker and Frazer Agnew of the Ulster Unionist Party (UUP) attended contrary to UUP party leader James Molyneaux's advice.
-Molyneaux said he did not object in principle to loyalist paramilitary groups assassinating members of the Provisional IRA, but added that his was problem was "identifying the target".
+Molyneaux said he did not object in principle to loyalist paramilitary groups assassinating members of the Provisional IRA, but added that his problem was "identifying the target".